Questions Occurring In the Math Section of COMPASS

 Importance of the Test

-Based on the COMPASS scores, the courses that the student can opt for in college would be determined.
+Based on the scores achieved, the courses that the student can opt for in college would be determined.
 If the student attains a score that is lower than the expected score, then he/she has to enroll for remedial courses.
 These remedial classes would use up the student’s valuable time and money.
 Moreover, these courses would not even count for the college credits.

 Challenges in the Math COMPASS Test

 - Syllabus- The syllabus for the test is not a fixed one.
-The COMPASS test questions math could be from any concept or theory that a student has learnt in the high school years.
+The questions could be from any concept or theory that a student has learnt in the high school years.
 Therefore, revising all these topics is a challenge in itself.

 - Practice- For a student to attain a high score in math, constant practice is necessary.
 Getting enough practice before the test is another challenge a student has to face.

 - Stress- The test is designed such that students can take up the test in a stress free environment.
 However, many students get stressed before the test.
-Overcoming the stress and doing well in the test is also a challenge in the math COMPASS test.
+Overcoming the stress and doing well in the test is also a challenge in the Math test.

-The COMPASS test questions math is simple and easy to answer if the students are prepared well for the test.
+The Math section in the test is simple and easy to answer if the students are prepared well for the test.
 Good study guides are available in the market that can be used for the preparation.
 Still, it is best that students prepare well and attain a good score in the test.
-This will ensure that the students get enrolled in the math courses of their choice.
+This will ensure that the students get enrolled in the Math courses of their choice.

 Terms and Conditions